-Michael Irvin did these three workouts every week, year after year.
-So in the spirit of the 10,000 hours to attain excellence, is it any wonder why Irvin was one of the best NFL receivers in history?
+"Our Subject" did these three workouts every week, year after year.
+So in the spirit of the 10,000 hours to attain excellence, is it any wonder why he was one of the best NFL receivers in history?

-However, where did Michael Irvin get the work ethic to do all of that practice?
+However, where did "Our Subject" get the work ethic to do all of that practice?

-Irvin's work ethic came from his childhood.
-Being one of the youngest in a house of 17 kids, Irvin was always one of the slowest at anything physical.
+His work ethic came from his childhood.
+Being one of the youngest in a house of 17 kids, he was always one of the slowest at anything physical.
 Not only that, but he was also the slowest among his neighborhood friends.
-Hating the feelings of being the slowest, of being a failure, at an early age Irvin started running around the blocks of his neighborhood...every day, seven days a week...just running.
-In time, Irvin transformed himself from being the slowest to the fastest.
+Hating the feelings of being the slowest, of being a failure, at an early age he started running around the blocks of his neighborhood...every day, seven days a week...just running.
+In time, he transformed himself from being the slowest to the fastest.
 And that's when his football career took off while in junior high and high school.

-So, how can you be happy at work?
+So, how can you be your happiest at work?